 Get a general education on as many different departments as you can - take an acting class, study cameras, lighting, set design, editing, makeup, wardrobe, FX, sound, etc.

 And that leads us to directing.
 Everything you want to know about film in order to be an effective producer, you want to know as a director - plus you want to know HOW TO COMMUNICATE WITH ACTORS, how to choreograph/block a scene.
 You want to know about screenwriting, understand story and character arc, how to use symbolism, and develop a visual style.

 The path for directing is similar to that of a producer.
 You can take classes, study, learn the craft in a safe (and expensive) environment OR you can find a script, get a camera, a crew, hire some actors, and shoot.

 You can begin with web content, do cinematic shorts and work your way up to a feature, or if you’re not risk averse tackle a low budget feature.
 Heck, if you’re not risk averse AND you’re rich you can produce AND direct a film of whatever budget you can personally afford (please note: I do NOT recommend this course of action).

 Bottom line, you have to decide how much time and energy you want to expend to learn the craft and what your ultimate goal is.
 It’s one thing if you want to shoot something to see if you can do it, and something completely different if you want to take money from someone else.
 In the latter case you have an obligation to your investor and that’s regardless if that investor is a relative, or a studio.

-Follow me on Quora or read the full post here!
-If you enjoyed this post, head on over to the Horror Equity Fund Company Page and follow our company page for more updates and articles on the entertainment business!
+Follow us on Quora or read the full post here!
+If you enjoyed this post, head on over to the LinkedIn Horror Equity Fund Company Page, Facebook HEF page, HEF Twitter, or HEF Instagram for more updates, photos, and articles on the entertainment business!